zz9980/x1/README.md

 ACTION:  The creature should move as follows:
 * Use the variables x and y for the location of your creature.
 * Start in the middle of the window.
-* Move in each frame by adding "dx" and "dy" to the coordinates at a rate of "dx" and "dy"
+* Move in each frame by adding "dx" and "dy" to the coordinates (x,y).

 MOUSE CLICK:
-* When the mouse is clicked, change x and y to the coordinates of the mouse, and set dx and dy to random values.
+* When the mouse is clicked, change x and y to the coordinates of the mouse (mouseX,mouseY) , and set dx and dy to random values.

 MODIFY the "starter" code in the "x1.java" file to redraw your scene in each frame, make your creature move as described, and show it at the new coordinates (x,y).